ericbulloch/kwmd/README.md

 The answers to all these questions get noted.

+If the output of this command produces `sudo NOPASSWD`, I will always check [GTFOBins](https://gtfobins.github.io/) for SUID and Sudo exploits.
+I will ask AI and Google to see if anyone has come up with a way to escalate with this command.

 #### uname -a

 This command is very simple.
 There are kernel attacks that can be run to get root access.
 I will take the output of this command and check if there are any CVEs related to this kernel.
 Here is some sample output when I run the `uname -a` command: